lulzimfazlija/kukkuu-ui/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn update-translations`

+Fetches translation data from our Google Spreadsheet and updates translation files.
+See `.env` for configuration.

+You still need to update jest snapshots and add the translation files to the git repository manually.

 ## Docker

 `docker-compose up` to start the dockerized dev-environment.
 Not for production!!!